Firvanq; Vancocin HCl; Vancosol Pack

 - Pain when passing urine.

-- Very bad kidney problems may happen while you are taking this drug or after you stop taking it.
+- Very bad kidney problems may happen while your child is taking this drug or after your child stops taking it.
 The risk may be greater in older adults.
-Tell your doctor right away if you are unable to pass urine or if there is a change in the amount of urine passed.
+Tell the doctor right away if your child is not able to pass urine or if there is a change in how much urine is passed.

 - This drug may cause hearing loss that may not go away.
-The chance may be higher if you use this drug for a long time.
-Do not use this drug longer than you have been told by your doctor.
-Tell your doctor right away if you have a change in hearing or hearing loss.
+The chance may be higher if this drug is used for a long time.
+Do not give this drug to your child for longer than you have been told by the doctor.
+Tell the doctor right away if your child has a change in hearing or hearing loss.

 All oral products: